-Penn Wharton Public Policy Initiative (PPI) offers funding, on a competitive basis, to students who accept an offer for a public policy summer internship at a government entity or non-profit policy research organization in Washington, DC, that otherwise would be unpaid or come only with modest compensation.
-This includes internships on Capitol Hill, at any of the executive branch or independent agencies, and at think tanks or research organizations that focus on economic issues.
-All undergraduate and graduate students enrolled in any of Penn’s schools are eligible to apply for funding from Penn Wharton PPI.
-For internships that are unpaid, Penn Wharton PPI can provide up to $500 per week to undergraduate students for up to 12 weeks, for a maximum of $6,000 for the summer.
-Graduate students are eligible for up to $1,000 per week for up to 12 weeks, for a maximum of $12,000 for the summer.
+The Wharton Public Policy Initiative (PPI) has some funding available to help support students who accept an offer for a public policy summer internship at a government entity or non-profit policy research organization in Washington, DC, that otherwise would be unpaid or come only with modest compensation.
+This includes internships at any of the executive branch or independent agencies, on Capitol Hill, and at think tanks or research organizations that focus on economic issues.

+For the summer of 2019, Wharton PPI expects to be able to provide funding to around twenty students—a significantly smaller number than in previous years.
+For internships that are unpaid, Wharton PPI can provide up to $500 per week to undergraduate students for up to 12 weeks, for a maximum of $6,000 for the summer.
+Wharton Graduate students are eligible for up to $1,000 per week for up to 12 weeks, for a maximum of $12,000 for the summer.
 (Unfortunately, we cannot accept grad students from other schools).
 To be eligible for funding, undergraduate internships must be at least 8 weeks in duration; graduate internships must be for at least 6 weeks.
 Please note that students who, at the time of application, have not yet received their undergraduate degree but have matriculated for a graduate degree will be considered as undergraduates with regard to funding.

 Please also note that funding awards constitute taxable income.
 If you are a U.S. citizen, taxes will not be withheld from your stipend, but you will receive a 1099 tax form from the University of Pennsylvania at the end of the year, for tax reporting purposes.
 If you are an international student, the University will withhold 30% of your stipend amount for tax purposes, barring any tax treaties that may exist with your home country.
-International students can find information about Penn’s tax policies at the Office of Comptroller.
+International students can find information about Penn’s tax policies at the Office of the Comptroller.

 Our aim is to disburse these summer awards as lump-sum payments at the start of the internship.